8 skills PR pros will need to succeed in 2021

 Paid, earned and owned media are all go-to tactics for many marketers and PRs, but most public relations professionals haven't connected the dots when it comes to executing a coordinated campaign using all three.

-Imagine never having to send an email to get coverage, and instead developing your story, boosting it on social networks, then targeting key media contacts and getting it in front of them.
+Imagine never having to send an email to get coverage, and instead of developing your story, boosting it on social networks, then targeting key media contacts and getting it in front of them.

 It provides a whole new level of control.